-Dayo Olopade is a Nigerian-American journalist.
+Dayo Olopade is a Nigerian-American journalist and mediaphile.